управлять коммутаторами OpenFlow (administer OpenFlow switches)

 By default, ``packet in'' messages are enabled.

-command displays (among other information) the
+The show command displays (among other information) the

-configuration that mod-port
+configuration that mod-port changes.

-get-frags
+get-frags switch

 Prints switch's fragment handling mode.
-See set-frags
+See set-frags,

 below, for a description of each fragment handling mode.

-command also prints the fragment handling mode
+The show command also prints the fragment handling mode

 among its other output.

-switch frag_mode
+set-frags switch frag_mode

 Configures switch's treatment of IPv4 and IPv6 fragments.